My Account

 Distribution and Spread

 Originally native to New South Wales and southern Queensland, olive lace bugs have spread throughout Australia, excluding the Northern Territory.
-The movement of olive plants and industry activities have facilitated this spread.
+The movement of olive plants and industry activities has facilitated this spread.
 Juvenile bugs, relatively immobile, cluster on leaf undersides and are easily spread through planting materials, workers, and tools.
 Adults disperse via short flights or wind

 Identification and Monitoring